nim-lang/nimble/readme.markdown

   application packages.
 If ``true`` this will add ``chcp 65001`` to the .cmd stubs generated in ``~/.nimble/bin/``.
   **Default:** ``true``
+* ``[PackageList]`` + ``name`` + ``url`` - You can use this section to specify a new custom package list.
+Multiple package lists can be specified.
+Nimble defaults to the "Official" package list, you can override it by specifying a ``[PackageList]`` section named "official".
+Multiple URLs can be specified under each section, Nimble will try each in succession if downloading from the first fails.

 ## Creating Packages